 Here's all our SADD activities.
 We encourage you to get creative and adapt the activity to suit your school/community.

-Put mock infringement notices on the windscreens of student and staff cars at school to raise awareness of key road safety issues.
-Notices can be found in the downloads section.
+Place SADD Advisory Notices on the windscreen of cars at school to raise awareness of key road safety issues and to promote safe choices.
+These can be found in the downloads section.

-Draw outlines of objects or people with chalk and write messages, statistics or tips for safe driving.
+Use chalk to draw outlines of objects, people, streets, or even a roundabout!
+Write some key messages or tips for safe driving inside.
 See our Helplinks for great information to include.

 Difference of opinion

 Encourage students to consider their choices on the road by coordinating a debate using a SADD theme as the topic.
-This can involve students and teachers.
+Involve teachers or community partners too!

 Focus or fail

-Display pictures that depict driving scenarios to students and ask them what they think might happen next.
+Display pictures of driving scenarios to students at your school.
+Lead a discussion on what they see, why it’s happening, and what might happen next.